CleverNamesTaken/Mousetrap/TUTORIAL.md

 ### CTRL+C to pane

 Sometimes you need to CTRL+C a process.
 There are two ways to do this.
 Either by sending `C-c` or, in normal mode, `<leader>c`.
-Try this below:
+Try the commands below:

 ```
 [[ LOCAL~Admin ]]